Recorder (musical instrument): Surviving instruments

-The classification of these instruments is primarily complicated by the fact that the seventh hole produces a semitone instead of a tone.
-As a result, chromatic fingerings are difficult, and require extensive half-holing.
-These instruments share similarities with the six holed flageolet, which used three fingers on each hand and had no thumb hole.
-Anthony Rowland-Jones has suggested that the thumb hole on these early flutes was an improvement upon the flageolet to provide a stronger fingering for the note an octave above the tonic, while the seventh finger hole provided a leading tone to the tonic.
-As a result, he has suggested that these flutes should be described as improved flageolets, and has proposed the condition that true recorders produce a tone (rather than a semitone) when the seventh finger is lifted.
+Classifying duct flute instruments is further complicated by recorders with seventh holes that produce a semitone instead of a tone.
+Chromatic fingerings then are difficult, requiring extensive "half-holing".
+Such instruments share similarities with the six-holed flageolet, which used three fingers on each hand, but with no thumb hole.
+Anthony Rowland-Jones suggested the recorder's thumb hole was (intended as) an improvement over the flageolet, providing stronger fingering for the note one octave above the tonic, while the seventh finger hole provided a leading tone to the tonic.
+As a result, he suggests describing these flutes instead as improved flageolets, and proposes that true recorders should produce a full tone (rather than a semitone) when the seventh finger is lifted.

-Controversy aside, there is little question that these instruments are at least precursors to later instruments that are indisputably recorders.
-Because there is sparse documentary evidence from the earliest history of the instrument, such questions may never be resolved.
-Indeed, historically there was no need for an all-inclusive definition that encompassed every form of the instrument past and present.
+Controversies aside, these instruments very likely are, at least, precursors to later instruments that indisputably are duct flute recorders.
+Surely all recorders are duct flutes.
+Duct-flutes which are not Consensus is unlikely as there is sparse documentary evidence from the earliest history of the instrument.
+That maybe so; and yet, if you let the surviving half-dozen or so surviving medieval recorders speak for themselves you will observe that the lowest interval of most of them was a semitone.
+Historically, there was no need for an all-inclusive definition that encompassed every form of the instrument past and present.
+But we may find it useful to make such distinctions, today.